wavebitscientific/datetime-fortran/README.md

 *datetime-fortran* is a time and date manipulation library for Fortran.
-It provides derived types for date ([*datetime*](#datetime)), time and time difference representation ([*timedelta*](#timedelta)) and associated methods for their manipulation.
+It provides derived types for date ([*datetime*](#datetime)), time and time difference representation ([*timedelta*](#timedelta)) as well as arithmetic and associated methods for their manipulation.
 It also provides an interface to C/C++ **tm** struct, and associated *strftime* and *strptime* functions.
 *datetime-fortran* came about due to the lack of time handling facilities in standard Fortran language.